 Unless formed, shaped, and colored, ideas by themselves are defenseless and mostly worthless.

 One way to get past the "interesting" point and get more attention is to make your audience 'feel' the idea.
 This is guaranteed to give you more of their attention for a longer time.
-Prototyping is the best way to have your audience feeling your idea.
+Prototyping is the best way to have your audience feel your idea.

 In a broad sense, a prototype is whatever can give your idea a visible/tangible form and/or feeling.
 This can be with simple drawings, 3D printed or virtual models, videos, interface mock-up, etc. Depending on your situation, a prototype does not have to be functional or attractive.
 However, building a prototype does require more investment and effort than to just speak of the idea.